-Lincoln Home National Historic Site Internships
+Lincoln Home National Historic Site Interns

 Beginning in Fall 2024, the Center for Lincoln Studies is partnering with Lincoln Home National Historic Site and the Lincoln Presidential Foundation to offer three public history internships.
 Our interns will spend their first two weeks learning about the life of Abraham Lincoln and the basics of public history and fieldtrip education through the Center.
 Once they complete that training, they begin a multi-month experiential learning assignment on site at the Lincoln Home.

-Lincoln Home Fall 2024 Student Interns
+Lincoln Home 2024-2025 Student Interns

 - Alice Abegunde, Undergraduate, Liberal Studies